Thinkwise/docs/docs/iam_dev/model.md

 ![](../assets/iam_dev/image7.png)
 *Synchronize*

-The following popup is shown.
+The following pop-up is shown.
 Click the *Connect* button to establish a connection with the Software Factory in which the project that has to be synchronized is located.

 After the connection has been established, select the required project and project version.